Living with Wildlife

 Wildlife Collisions

-Visibility is poor when many of our big game animals are most active, during dawn and dusk.
-Wildlife can be especially on the move during migration and mating seasons and may be attracted to salt on the roadside.
-Motorists can reduce the likelihood of an accident by taking precautions.
+Visibility is poor when many of Colorado’s big game animals are most active, dawn and dusk.
+Wildlife are especially active during migration and mating seasons; in winter, they can be attracted by salt on the roadside.
+Drivers can take certain precautions to reduce the likelihood of accidents.